 - Water: Keep the plant steadily moist, but don't allow it to sit in water or it will drop leaves and suffer from root rot.

 - Soil: Any good, fast-draining potting soil will likely do.

 - Fertilizer: These are heavy feeders and need plenty of fertilizer throughout the growing season.

 F. benjamina can be relatively easy rooted from cuttings, even without rooting hormone.
 It's best to take a cutting in the spring when you can more easily supply warmth and moisture.
 Ficus is rarely grown from seed and most indoor plants will never fruit or yield seed.

-Known as the weeping fig, the F. benjamina is native to India and Southeast Asia, where its an important fruit and landscape plant.
 One of the common complaints about F. benjamina is its tendency to shed leaves easily: you move it, it drops leaves; the watering schedule changes, it drops leaves.
 It might help to know that part of this is because of the way these plants have evolved.
-F. benjamina are native to the subtropics and tropics where there is a distinct wet and dry season.
-In their native environment, plants typically drop leaves at the beginning of the dry season, making them exquisitely sensitive to changes in moisture.
+F. benjamina is native to the subtropics and tropics where there is a distinct wet and dry season.
+In this native environment, plants typically drop leaves at the beginning of the dry season, making them exquisitely sensitive to changes in moisture.
 In terms of indoor culture, they are not especially demanding but dislike being moved and, as mentioned before, they are highly sensitive to changes in watering.

 Although it is a little more challenging, it is possible to overwinter F. benjamina in temperate areas without massive leaf-dropping, but it will require careful attention to watering and temperature.
 In general, make sure to aggressively fertilizer your ficus plant, especially during the growing season.
 They have a fairly high need for fertilizer.
 Also, make sure to prune away dead branches and pick dead leaves to prevent the spread of diseases or fungal infections that can severely affect your plant.